Ectoparasiticide: Lindane

 Effective in treating head lice (67-92%cure) and scabies (84-92% cure) with a single treatment.
 Penetrates through chitinous covers and affecting the nervous system.

 Sulfur

-Oldest scabicide and weak pediculocide, antiseptic, fungicide and keratolytic.
+Oldest scabicide and weak pediculicide, antiseptic, fungicide and keratolytic.
 Applied to skin, it is slowly reduced to H2S and oxidized to SO2 and pentathionic acid, which dissolve the cuticle of itch mites and kill it.

 Ivermectin

 Antihelminthic drug found highly effective in scabies and pediculosis.
-It is the only orally administered drug used for ectoparasitosis.
 Acts through a glutamate-gated Cl− ion channel found only in invertebrates.

 Dicophan

 Insecticide for mosquito, flies and other pests.
 Penetrates through the exoskeleton and acts as a neurotoxin.

+Other Applications

+Possible Poaching Deterrent

+Ectoparasiticides have seen use as chemical agents in South Africa with the aim of devaluing rhinoceros horns and combating illegal poaching.
+Lorinda Hern, founder of the Rhino Rescue Project, devised a plan to infuse rhino horns with ectoparasiticides and mark the outer surface with a bright pink dye.
+This innovative approach seeks to deter poachers by creating health concerns amongst potential buyer communities.
+The procedure involves drilling into the rhinoceros horn, injecting it with an ectoparasiticide compound, and tagging it with a distinctive pink dye.
+The drill and inject procedure is considered harmless to the rhinoceros species due to the horn being isolated from both the nervous system and the bloodstream.